JustScrub/aws_lambda_zabbix_mon/README.md

  - Setup Metric Stream
     - CloudWatch -> Firehose -> Transformation Lambda -> "S3" / any other destination
         - send 1 packet to Zabbix per 1 metric stream record (not all at once) -- for correct timestamps
+        - do not discover already discovered Lambdas in Zabbix
+            - "Cache" in Lambda tags:
+                - ZabbixMonitored Tag: timestamp of time of discovery
+                - Zabbix Keep Period tag or Transform lambda config: after how long Zabbix deletes the discovered objects

  - configure Zabbix
     - RE-discovery